emichael/dslabs/labs/lab2-primarybackup/README.md

 when it has not yet started a view and use `INITIAL_VIEWNUM` for the first started view.
 It then proceeds to later view numbers sequentially.
 The view service can proceed to a new view in one of two cases:
-1. It hasn't received a `Ping` from the primary or backup for two consecutive `PING_CHECK_MILLIS` intervals.
+1. It hasn't received a `Ping` from the primary or backup between two consecutive `PingCheckTimer`s.
 2. There is no backup and there's an idle server (a server that's been pinging but is neither the primary nor the backup).